revisit-studies/study/public/sumsifter-chunking/assets/introduction.md

 There is no right or wrong way to do the following task, we really just want to see how you as an analyst identify new pieces of information.

-We estimate this survey will take around **X-X** minutes.
+We estimate this survey will take around **15** minutes.
 When you’re ready, go ahead and click **NEXT** to see instructions on the next page.